Privacy Policy

 Exercising your rights

-You can exercise any of your rights as described in this privacy policy and under data protection laws by contacting us as given in “How to contact us” above.
+You can exercise any of your rights as described in this privacy policy and under data protection laws by contacting us using the details given in the “How to contact us” section above.

 Save as provided under applicable data protection laws, there is no charge for the exercise of your legal rights.
 However, if your requests are manifestly unfounded or excessive, in particular because of their repetitive character, we may either: (a) charge a reasonable fee (subject to any limits imposed by applicable law) taking into account the administrative costs of providing the information or taking the action requested; or (b) refuse to act on the request.